-Key Products and Services Societal Value / Contribution to UN SDGs Ir Potential Negative mpact of Contribution Management Approach to Negative Impact school) affordable technical, vocational, and higher education 4.B Expand higher education scholarships for developing countries 4.C Increase supply of qualified teachers in developing countries 3. implemented Increase in number of internally funded- scholarships and 2.
-3. Partnerships for scholarships (government and private) Internally-funded scholarships and discounts to allow the lower income segments to enroll.
-Offer competitive pay, benefits, and incentives for employees and faculty such as opportunity for further study, research incentives, and support for paper presentation Research and development Innovation and research that contributes to knowledge and/or contributes to an improved quality of life for Filipino 13 GUMATE S. Cost of Research and Development (overspending) Develop commercially viable projects, those that are "useful to society", and those that may solve problems of communities or provide solutions to industries; Partner with government agencies (DOST) for funding of R&D projects.
+Key Products and Services Societal Value / Contribution to UN SDGs It Potential Negative npact of Contribution Management Approach to Negative Impact Subsidiary: iPeople Education from kindergarten to post-graduate (depending on the school); non-certificate courses and trainings 4.3 Equal access to affordable technical, vocational, and higher education 4.B Expand higher education scholarships for developing countries 4.C Increase supply of qualified teachers in developing countries 2.
+Inaccessible to lower- income Filipinos particularly since hybrid, online or remote delivery is being implemented Increase in number of internally funded- scholarships and discounts is not cost- effective for the schools High quality graduates results in high demand and pay offered by companies both here and abroad, which results in loss of employees (e.g. qualified faculty) for IPO 2.
+Partnerships for scholarships (government and private) Internally-funded scholarships and discounts to allow the lower income segments to enroll.
+Offer competitive pay, benefits, and incentives for employees and faculty such as opportunity for further study, research incentives, and support for paper presentation - Innovation and research that contributes to 1.
+Cost of Research and Development 1.
+Develop commercially viable Research and development knowledge and/or contributes to an improved quality of life for Filipinos.
+13 GLIMATE S. (overspending) projects, those that are "useful to society", and those that may solve problems of communities or provide solutions to industries; Partner with government agencies (DOST) for funding of R&D projects.
 Subsidiary: EEI Corporation Health and well being 1.
-The unprecedented social and economic crisis was caused by 1.
+Employees on-site in the projects are constantly exposed 1.
 Allocate funds to ensure the health and safety of its workers.

 Key Products Societal Value / Potential Negative Management

 and Contribution to UN Impact of Contribution Approach

 Services SDGs to Negative Impact

-Engineering and 3 GOOD HEALTH AND WELL-BEING the COVID-19 Maintain or improve
+Engineering and 3 GOOD HEALTH AND WELL-BEING not only to the usual Maintain or improve sanitation and

-Construction . ^ pandemic.
-This crisis sanitation and
+Construction 4. 🛆 occupational diseases

-Services - ⁄√/ • moment for health hygiene facilities in
+Services $-\psi$ or injuries but may sometimes have hygiene facilities in

-• emergency strict compliance
+strict compliance

-preparedness. with DOLE,

-4 QUALITY EDUCATION 2.
-Employees on-site in COVID-19 INTER-
+A CHAITY difficulty with access to quality healthcare, with DOLE, COVID-19 INTER-

-- EDUCATION the projects are AGENCY TASK
+4 QUALITY EDUCATION medicine, and AGENCY TASK

-constantly exposed FORCE, and Local

-V not only the usual Government

-occupational diseases standards in

-or injuries but also to preventing and/or

-exposure to COVID- minimizing the entry

-19. Easy access to of the infectious

-quality healthcare, diseases in the

-medicine, and quality workplace.

 essential care services

-in case of on-site ambulance,
+in case of Government

-emergencies. medical life-saving
+emergencies. standards in

-3. Poor training and devices and
+2. Poor training and preventing and/or

-retention of relevant instruments, and
+retention of relevant minimizing the entry

+knowledge among of infectious diseases

+construction workers in the workplace.

+2. Provide or maintain

+responsible for re- on-site ambulances,

+works, and high medical life-saving

+incidence of injuries devices and

+on project sites. instruments, and

-knowledge among health informatics
+health informatics

-construction workers that help promote the
+that help promote the

-are factors health and well-
+health and well-

-responsible for the being of employees.
+being of employees.

 3. Strengthen the

-injuries on project prevention of
+prevention of

-sites. substance abuse,
+substance abuse,

 including narcotic

 drug abuse and

-harmful use of
+harmful use of alcohol.

-alcohol.

 4. Alignment of Human

-Resource policies

-with the principle of
+Resource policies with the principle of

 human rights.

 5. Establish a

 relationship with

 government entities

 like TESDA and

 higher education

 institutions to

 improve the

 education of the

 employees.